 Recovering from total immobility inspired me to prioritize my health and embrace life after a hip replacement

 I had tried everything I knew to figure out what was wrong: consultations with my primary care physician, a spine doctor and a chiropractor.
-And I had done a lot of therapy: physical therapy, active stretching therapy, massage therapy and dry needling (dry needling isn’t bad as it sounds and was actually very helpful).
+And I had done a lot of therapy: physical therapy, active stretching therapy, massage therapy and dry needling (dry needling isn’t bad as it sounds and was actually helpful in managing the pain).

 To add to the challenge, I was no longer sleeping well because I could not lie on my left side.
 I assumed this was due to my back spasms.
 As crazy as it seems now, it never occurred to me I had a hip problem.
 And I can’t entirely blame the doctors and therapists, because I just kept complaining about my back.
 Apparently I am very convincing — my back was a red herring.